 - Trail bikes

 It’s important to note that each bike will have different coverage options.
 Make sure you speak with your State Farm agent to identify which policy best suits your needs.

 Yes.
-State Farm offers an array of discounts when you bundle your motorcycle insurance with other lines of insurance.
-Make sure you speak with an agent before you purchase coverage, as discounts will vary depending on what policy you choose to bundle with.
+State Farm offers a handful of discounts when you bundle your motorcycle insurance with other lines of insurance, though it doesn’t offer much in the way of specific motorcycle discounts.
+Speak with an agent before you purchase coverage, as discounts will vary depending on what policy you pair together.